bojanbass/nx-aws/README.md

 ## Build

-Run `yarn nx build nx-aws-cache` to build the plugin.
+Run `yarn run build` to build the plugin.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `yarn nx test nx-aws-cache` to execute the unit tests via [Jest](https://jestjs.io).
+Run `yarn run test` to execute the unit tests via [Jest](https://jestjs.io).

-Run `yarn nx affected:test` to execute the unit tests affected by a change.
+Run `yarn run affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `yarn nx e2e nx-aws-cache-e2e` to execute the end-to-end tests via [Jest](https://jestjs.io).
+Run `yarn run e2e` to execute the end-to-end tests via [Jest](https://jestjs.io).

-Run `yarn nx affected:e2e` to execute the end-to-end tests affected by a change.
+Run `yarn run affected:e2e` to execute the end-to-end tests affected by a change.

 ## Credits